Franck Kessié

-Franck Yannick Kessié (born 19 December 1996) is an Ivorian professional footballer who plays as a central midfielder for Saudi Pro League club Al-Ahli and the Ivory Coast national team.
+Franck Yannick Kessié (born 19 December 1996) is an Ivorian professional footballer who plays as a midfielder for Serie A club Atalanta and captains the Ivory Coast national team.
+A versatile player, Kessié plays predominantly as a box-to-box central midfielder, but has also been deployed as a defensive midfielder and on rare occasions, a centre-back.

 After advancing through Atalanta, Kessié joined AC Milan in 2017 on loan, securing a permanent move two years later and playing a pivotal role in their Serie A success in the 2021–22 season.
 In 2022, he joined Barcelona, clinching titles in La Liga and Supercopa de España, before his transfer to Al-Ahli in 2023.

+An Ivorian international since 2014, Kessié was part of the squad that won the 2023 Africa Cup of Nations on home soil.

 Club career

 Born in Ouragahio, Kessié began his career in Stella Club d'Adjamé, joining their youth setup in 2010.
 In 2014, he was promoted to the first team.

 Atalanta

 On 29 January 2015, Kessié signed a three-year contract with Serie A club Atalanta.
 He was assigned to the club's Primavera squad upon his arrival and contributed with seven appearances for the side.
 His first match in Europe occurred on 1 March, as he started in a 2–0 away win against AC Milan Primavera.

 On 18 April 2015, Kessié was called up to the first team for a match against Roma, but remained an unused substitute in the 1–1 draw the following day.